Overview of Hawaii Taxes

 Hawaii Property Tax

-Here's some good news about that Maui beach house you’ve been eyeing: The property taxes in Hawaii are some of the lowest in the country.
-The state’s effective property tax rate (annual taxes as a percentage of the median home value) is just 0.27%, the lowest of any U.S. state.
-However, because of high home values, average annual property tax payments in Hawaii are $2,054, which ranks near the middle of the pack among states.
+Good news about that Maui beach house you’ve been eyeing: Hawaii has some of the lowest property tax rates in the country.
+The state’s average effective property tax rate (annual taxes as a percentage of home value) is just 0.27%, lowest of any state.
+However, because of high home values, average annual property tax payments in Hawaii are $1,529, which ranks as only the 20th lowest.

 If you’re considering buying a home in Hawaii, make sure to take a look at our our Hawaii mortgage rates guide which will help with all the details of getting a home loan in the state.